artur-shaik/jc.nvim/README.md

 # jc.nvim

-jc.nvim – successor of [vim-javacomplete2](https://github.com/artur-shaik/vim-javacomplete2) which use built-in LSP client in neovim and [Eclipse JDT Language Server](https://github.com/eclipse/eclipse.jdt.ls).
+jc.nvim – successor of [vim-javacomplete2](https://github.com/artur-shaik/vim-javacomplete2) which use neovim's built-in LSP client and [Eclipse JDT Language Server](https://github.com/eclipse/eclipse.jdt.ls).

 Main goal of this project is to migrate functionallty of jc2.